jsinger67/Lelek/docs/Approach.md

 # Solving the _Rule Decision Problem_

+Note: To see the mathematical formulae correctly you can use the Chrome extension [Github with MathJax](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima).

 ## Preconditions

 A parsing algorithm has to provide a strategy to decide which actual production should be applied when facing a certain sequence of input tokens.
 Let's call this the _Rule Decision Problem_.